scipipe/scipipe/README.md

 - It is also heavily influenced by the [Flow-based programming](http://www.jpaulmorrison.com/fbp) by [John Paul Morrison](http://www.jpaulmorrison.com/fbp).
 - This work is financed by faculty grants and other financing for Jarl Wikberg's [Pharmaceutical Bioinformatics group](http://www.farmbio.uu.se/forskning/researchgroups/pb/) of Dept. of
   Pharmaceutical Biosciences at Uppsala University.
 Main supervisor for the project is [Ola Spjuth](http://www.farmbio.uu.se/research/researchgroups/pb/olaspjuth).
-- Big thanks to [Egon Elbre](http://twitter.com/egonelbre) for very helpful input on the design of the internals of the pipeline, and tasks, which simplified the implementation a lot.
+- Big thanks to [Egon Elbre](http://twitter.com/egonelbre) for very helpful input on the design of the internals of the pipeline, and processes, which simplified the implementation a lot.